 Events in Munich: The Oktoberfest at the beginning of October dominates events, when the world's beer lovers descend on the city.
-Other festivals include the Tollwood Summer Festival in June & July and the Stadtgrundungfest (City birthday) in June.
-Don't forget the famous Christmas Markets which start early December.
+Other festivals include the Tollwood Summer Festival in June and July and the Stadtgrundungfest (City birthday) which takes place in in June, don't forget the famous Christmas Markets which start early December.

 Local transport in Munich: Most of Munich's city centre is a pedestrian zone bringing lots of attractions within easy reach on foot.
 Munich has a very clean and efficient public transport system consisting of buses, trams, the U-bahn (subway) and the S-bahn (suburban train).
 Tickets and fares are zone based and must be validated on entering stations or on boarding.
 The München Welcome Card covers all transport within the city and includes discounts to the main attractions.
 Taxis are safe, plentiful but can be expensive.